Q:

 The difference between double tank and jacket tank

-In the chemical industry, double-layer tanks and jacketed tanks are two common equipment, and they have obvious differences in structural design and functional use.
-This article will analyze the difference between double-layer tanks and jacketed tanks in detail from multiple angles to help readers better understand the characteristics of these two devices and their application scenarios.
+In the chemical sector, double-layer tanks and jacketed tanks are two common equipment, and they have obvious differences in structural design and functional consumption.
+In particular This article will examine the difference between double-layer tanks and jacketed tanks in detail from multiple angles to help readers better understand the characteristics of these two devices and their consumption scenarios.
+But

 1. Double tank definition and structure characteristics